 COVID-19 has directly impacted our partners in India, which is jeopardizing their ability to continue providing women in their communities with access to hygienic menstrual products.

-Although India is under strict lockdown, our NGO partners are still trying to make pads available through home deliveries.
-While exercising proper social distancing precautions, the women who work on the pad machines are distributing pads in their communities to make sure no one loses access to products because of the pandemic.
+While exercising proper social distancing precautions, our NGO partners are still trying to make pads available through home deliveries.
+The women who work on the pad machines are distributing pads in their communities to make sure no one loses access to products because of the pandemic.
 Many families are facing financial difficulties, so they often prioritize buying food over buying menstrual supplies.
 Because of this, some of our NGO partners are distributing pads for free to women and girls who cannot afford them.
-By continuing to distribute pads while on lockdown, the women who work on the pad machines ensure women in their communities have access to locally made sanitary products.
+By continuing to distribute pads, the women who work on the pad machines ensure women in their communities have access to locally made sanitary products.

 We know this is a difficult time, but even a small donation will make a big difference.
 Every dollar helps!
 Visit our website to learn more about our non-profit organization.